digipet007/nyt-scraper/README.md

 You should be able to scrape new articles, save them, and add/remove notes.

 ## Deployment and General Use
 This app can be deployed to a server, such as Heroku or AWS, for online use from different users in different locations.
-To store data input, you will need to utilize an online database, such as the JAWSDB_URL add-on offered by Heroku.
+To store data input, you will need to utilize an online database, such as the `mLab Mongo` add-on offered by Heroku.

 ## Built With